Weimax Wines & Spirits

 Some fellow named Robert Mondavi left his family's winery (Charles Krug) and aided by financing from a Washington State brewery, he launched his brand with the 1966 vintage.

 Mondavi's family owned a winery out in Lodi and he was working in Napa at the Sunny St. Helena winery...when he heard the Charles Krug facility was up for sale, he somehow convinced his conservative father to buy the place.
-Disagreements with his family caused him to leave and, with help from beer brewing interests, he was able to set up the Robert Mondavi Winery in Oakville in time for the 1966 vintage.
+Disagreements with his family caused him to leave and, with help from Washington State beer brewing interests, he was able to set up the Robert Mondavi Winery in Oakville in time for the 1966 vintage.

 The cult winemaker in that era was Joe Heitz, who made distinctive Napa Cabernet Sauvignons, especially one from "Martha's Vineyard."

 His wines were difficult to find and the somewhat cantankerous Heitz told my father "I'd have time to make more wine if I didn't have to field phone calls all day long from people such as you!"
-Years later, Mr. Heitz was a most gracious fellow when I'd see him.
+(He used a more graphic term than people, according to my Pop.)

 We eventually were able to purchase Heitz' wines in the mid-1970s.
 One of the finest wines we've ever tasted was a 1968 Heitz Napa Cabernet...it was one of those rare wines which was worthy of "the search."
-And can you image?
+And can you imagine?
 Heitz had the nerve to ask $8 for his top bottling of Cabernet.

 A Cabernet Sauvignon from the Bosché vineyard was the crown jewel in their line-up.
 I can't imagine the wines they made in the early 1970s finding much of an appreciative audience in today's world of deep-colored, high alcohol, lavishly-oaked wines.